Go to Showroom Page Change Showroom

 Vinyl manufacturers will likely experiment with different cores, like mineral core, to make it heavier, adding durability to vinyl floors and making them last longer.
 Laminate continues to be an option that promotes sustainability, offering homeowners the ability to choose a floor that reflects their values.

 Both vinyl and laminate flooring are elevating homes across the country with their styles, colors, textures, and design capabilities.
-Designers and homeowners alike can envision how these flooring options can bring a room together, while still protecting it from all that life has in store.
+With ProSource’s Visualizer tool, designers and homeowners alike can envision how these flooring options can bring a room together, while still protecting it from all that life has in store.